List of Bluetooth profiles: Advanced Audio Distribution Profile (A2DP)

 This profile defines how multimedia audio can be streamed from one device to another over a Bluetooth connection (it is also called Bluetooth Audio Streaming).
-For example, music can be streamed from a mobile phone to a wireless headset, hearing aid/cochlear implant streamer, or car audio; alternately from a laptop/desktop to a wireless headset; also, voice can be streamed from a microphone device to a recorder on a PC.
+For example, music can be streamed from a mobile phone, laptop, or desktop to a wireless headset, hearing aid/cochlear implant streamer, or car audio; voice can be streamed from a microphone device to a recorder on a mobile phone or computer.
 The Audio/Video Remote Control Profile (AVRCP) is often used in conjunction with A2DP for remote control on devices such as headphones, car audio systems, or stand-alone speaker units.
 These systems often also implement Headset (HSP) or Hands-Free (HFP) profiles for telephone calls, which may be used separately.

 Each A2DP service, of possibly many, is designed to uni-directionally transfer an audio stream in up to 2 channel stereo, either to or from the Bluetooth host.
 This profile relies on AVDTP and GAVDP.
 It includes mandatory support for the low-complexity SBC codec (not to be confused with Bluetooth's voice-signal codecs such as CVSDM), and supports optionally MPEG-1 Part 3/MPEG-2 Part 3 (MP2 and MP3), MPEG-2 Part 7/MPEG-4 Part 3 (AAC and HE-AAC), and ATRAC, and is extensible to support manufacturer-defined codecs, such as aptX.
 For an extended list of codecs, see List of codecs.

-While designed for a one-way audio transfer - CSR has developed a way to transfer a mono stream back (and enable using headsets with microphones), and incorporated it into FastStream and aptX Low Latency codecs.
+While designed for a one-way audio transfer - CSR has developed a way to transfer a mono stream back (and enable use of headsets with microphones), and incorporated it into FastStream and aptX Low Latency codecs.
 The patent has expired.

 Some Bluetooth stacks enforce the SCMS-T digital rights management (DRM) scheme.
 In these cases, it is impossible to connect certain A2DP headphones for high quality audio, while some vendors disable the A2DP functionality altogether to avoid devices rejecting A2DP sink.